 Pre-schools in South Africa provide full day education, half day or three-quarter day.
 However, parents that work full-time should be able to find childcare facilities that accommodate Grade R children after school hours.

-Many after school facilities provide space for children to continue their school work, whilst others focus on activities such as sport or recreational games that are educational and fun for students.
+Many after school facilities provide space for children to continue their school work, whilst others focus on sports or games that are educational and fun for students.
 Each after-school runs their own program so you will probably need to look around for the most suitable option for your child.
 Childcare and creche fees vary between establishments.

-Should you currently be expecting a ‘new arrival’ and need advice about childbirth in South Africa click here.
+If you’re expecting a new arrival and need advice about childbirth in South Africa, click here.